 While the public-spiritedness expressed by Mr. Jefferson dates back to the eighteenth century, the Education Archivist is a phenomenon of the twenty-first.
 Through the twentieth century, most of the activities of the Education Archivist were conducted by reference archivists or the main archivist him/herself.
 As Education Archivist, I manage all educational programs and outreach activities related to the University’s archival records and collections.†

 When I began working as Education Archivist in the summer of 2005, the position was a new one created to meet the opportunities and challenges of the .
 I had served as a Project Archivist prior to that, and the newer position evolved from our interest in creating online educational websites for Catholic high school teachers using primary source materials in their classes.
-Our archives embraced the possibilities of the web relatively early on: our general web page went up in 1996, our first finding aid and digital exhibit went online in 1999, and was up in 2002.
+Our archives embraced the possibilities of the web relatively early on: our general web page went up in 1996, our first finding aid and digital exhibit went online in 1999, and a digital collection of photographs from our Terence Powderly collection was up in 2002.
 One of my jobs was to promote these materials to multiple user groups, specifically, the University community, Catholic school teachers, and researchers in general.
 Another was to continue creating content for our educational sites.
 Additionally, at this time, my job was to collaborate with educators (both on and off campus) to fashion presentations with primary source materials related to their courses.
 Finally, I was tasked with writing articles that illuminated the uses and value of particular parts of our collections.

 From these beginnings I worked with staff to develop a full suite of programs serving the University community as well as the general public.
 In addition to managing our , I do presentations to classes in all disciplines, , organize and present at conferences, and serve on several committees toward promoting our collections across the broader community.